marcocusano/docker/README.md

 - Start coding in `./src/public`

 ## Database
 By using a Networked or a Standalone container you can manage your database by using phpMyAdmin on `http://localhost:8080`, with the credentials `root:root`.
-Instead by using the credentials `dev:dev` you'll join just a `test` database.\
-The database host is `mysql:3306` on default port `3306`.\
+Instead by using the credentials `dev:dev` you'll join just a `test` database.
+The database host is `mysql:3306`.\
 Don't forget, in case of Networked container usage, make sure that `network-database` is running.

 ## .ENV